North Tustin Campus Enhancement Program

 No Additional Homes: While the church property’s current zoning would make it challenging to build housing on the site, new pro-housing state laws could make it feasible.
 If a developer succeeded in rezoning the site, several homes or even a small apartment building could be built there.

 Less Noise: We will continue to not allow any outdoor activities after 6 p.m. on weekdays and to restrict weekend outdoor activities to only a very small number of official school activities held only on Saturdays and only during daylight hours.
-For example, we have taken great care to design our July 30 Admissions Carnival to keep activities away from adjoining properties and reduce noise from the event.
-Please contact us to let us know how we did.
 We also will move and improve the North Tustin Campus’ sound system so the noise level of outdoor announcements will be reduced for our neighbors.

 Your Questions Answered